stripe-archive/mosql/README.md

 Where a `<Collection Definition>` is a hash with `:columns` and `:meta` fields.

-`:columns` is a list of hashes mapping the field-name to an hash with the following keys:
+`:columns` is a list of hashes mapping SQL column names to an hash describing that column.
+This hash may contain the following fields:

-  * `:source`: the name of the attribute inside of MongoDB.
+  * `:source`: The name of the attribute inside of MongoDB.
-  * `:type`: the SQL type.
+  * `:type`: (Mandatory) The SQL type.

 This syntax allows to rename MongoDB's attributes during the import.
-For example the `_id` attributes are going to be written inside of the `id` column.
+For example the MonogDB `_id` attribute will be transferred to a SQL column named `id`.

-It's possible to use a one-element hash mapping the field-name to SQL type when the rename operation is not required.
-That's the case of the `created` attribute.
-It is required to include at least an `_id` mapping.
+As a shorthand, you can specify a one-elment hash of the form `name:
+TYPE`, in which case `name` will be used for both the source attribute and the name of the destination column.
+You can see this shorthand for the `title` and `created` attributes, above.

+Every defined collection must include a mapping for the `_id` attribute.

 `:meta` contains metadata about this collection/table.
 It is required to include at least `:table`, naming the SQL table this